SupriyaL/Domain-Specific-Search-Engine/README.md

 # Language
 Python v3.6

+# Pre-processing
+Pre_processing.py took 30 minutes to process thedata and resulted in creation of 3 .npy files that are used by Query_processing.py at run time.

 # Setting it up
-1. Run Pre_processing.py (takes around 30 min to process the data)
-2. Run Query_processing.py
+Run Query_processing.py and type in your query to get the top 10 most relevant news articles.